Resolving the Corbino Shockley-Ramo Paradox for Hydrodynamic Current Noise: Mathematical Setup

 \subsection{Noise problem formulation}

 To compute the current-current correlator for Johnson noise, we proceed in two steps.
 First, we solve the hydrodynamic Shockley-Ramo problem as formulated above.
 This gives a relation between the (thermally-driven) bulk velocity fluctuations and current fluctuations as measured by the contacts at $t=0$.
 The result is used in the initial condition for the time-evolution equation of the correlation functions, which we dub the noise equation.
 Solving the noise problem in the $\omega \rightarrow 0$ limit, we can finally obtain the current-current correlator as a function of the local temperature $T(\mathbf{r})$.
-In particular, both of these problems reduce to an ohmic-Stokes problem; once formulated appropriately, one can apply Eq.~\eqref{eq: abstract conductance} to give the desired result.
+In particular, both of these problems reduce to an ohmic-Stokes problem; once formulated appropriately, one can apply the general expressions for current and conductance [Eq.~\eqref{eq: abstract current} and Eq.~\eqref{eq: abstract conductance}] to give the desired result.

 To formulate the noise equation, we find it easier to work with the ``fluctuating states'' formulation rather than with Langevin forces \cite{landauv9, Hui2023}.
 We assume that the correlation functions obey the same time-dependent equations of motion as their non-equilibrium counterpart.
 Taking the Laplace transform of the time-dependent ohmic-Stokes PDE and Wick-rotating to obtain the two-sided Fourier transform, in the $\omega\rightarrow 0$ limit we have